 The comments on the FedSmith.com site constitute one of our site’s most popular features.
-We receive thousands of comments each month on the headlines and articles we post.
+We receive thousands of comments each month on the articles we post.
 Readers ask us questions, give us feedback, share information with each other, and debate the topics on the site all through the comments.

 We installed some new software over Christmas weekend to run the comments portion of the site.
 We have seen a number of suggestions from readers on ways to improve the site, and with the new comments features, we have addressed some of these suggestions to try to make the section more useful than ever.
 The new software is called Disqus, and it is used by sites such as CNN, Fox News, and TechCrunch.